TheDeathlyCow/scorchful/README.md

 Scorchful is licensed under LGPLv3.

+## Additional Credits

+Thanks to everyone who has contributed to Scorchful, no matter how big or small!
+See the [Credits](./CREDITS.md) for the full list of contributors.

 ## Building

 Scorchful is built using [Gradle](https://gradle.org/).
 You can use the following command to build the latest version of the mod: